 \subsection{Robustness of Containment Queries on Curved Geometry}

 We first show the utility of a generalized winding number approach to containment queries in the context of messy CAD geometry.
 We compare our approach to conventional ray casting for containment, which remains the de-facto standard for exact containment in curved watertight geometry.
 Consider the geometry of Figure~\ref{fig:ray_casting_bad}, which is composed of 87 linear segments and 477 cubic \bezier\ curves.
-We remove the marked curve in Figure~\ref{fig:ray_casting_bad}(left) and determine containment at each pixel in the image using a simple ray casting algorithm that extends the ray to the right of the pixel and counts the number of intersections with the shape.
+We remove the marked curve in Figure~\ref{fig:ray_casting_bad} and determine containment at each pixel in the image using a simple ray casting algorithm that extends the ray to the right of the pixel and counts the number of intersections with the shape.
 As expected, the use of a ray casting algorithm causes catastrophic issues, in the sense that the containment errors are located at a great distance from the actual geometric error.
 This makes the model unusable in the applications of interest without specific oversight and (often user-driven) correction of these errors.

 We then apply our generalized winding number algorithm to the same geometry in Figure~\ref{fig:winding_number_good}, evaluating at each pixel the winding number field generated by the bounding geometry.
-We see that the deletion of the same curve does impact the field, but that this impact is \textit{localized} to the site of the geometric error.
-In some sense, the locality of this degradation is unintuitive, as containment is necessarily a \textit{global} property of points relative to bounding geometry, i.e.\ the winding number of a point is dependent on every curve.
-Importantly, however, this influence of distant curves becomes rapidly negligible.
-While the exact value is now a non-integer value (nearly) everywhere in the domain, away from the deleted curve the difference from the nearest integer is nowhere large enough to have an adverse effect on the actual determination of containment.
-Thus, points which we expect to be interior have winding numbers close to 1, while those of points we expect to be exterior are close to 0.
+In this example, points which we expect to be interior to this shape have winding numbers close to 1, while the value for points we expect to be exterior is close to 0.
+We see that deleting the curve does degrade the field, but that the most severe effects are \textit{localized} to the site of the geometric error.
+In some sense, the locality of this degradation is unintuitive, as containment is necessarily a \textit{global} property of points relative to bounding geometry, i.e.,\ the winding number at every point is dependent on every curve.
+Importantly, however, the influence of distant curves becomes rapidly negligible.
+While the exact value of the winding number now a non-integer value (nearly) everywhere in the domain, away from the deleted curve the difference from the nearest integer is nowhere large enough to have an adverse effect on the actual determination of containment.